 "Minimum Wage" from The New York Times' Times Topics (a collection of articles, multimedia)

 "The Wage Warrior" by Eliza Gray.
 TIME.com 10 Mar.
 2014.
 President Obama wants to raise the minimum wage.
 It's Richard Berman's job to stop him.
 Use the Library SIGN IN at School and from Home: E-mail address: email@example.com Password: lions5

 "Minimum-Wage Hike Would Hurt Pa." by Keith Hall and Robert Greene.
 Philadelphia Inquirer Philly.com 3 Mar.
 2014.

 NATIONAL SECURITY AGENCY (NSA)

-National Security Agency News updated from The New York Times' Times Topics.
+National Security Agency updated from The New York Times' Times Topics.
 A collection of archived and current articles with multimedia dealing with Government Spy Programs, Surveillance, Privacy, American Civil Liberties, and Edward Snowden.

 "Obama is Urged to Sharply Curb N.S.A.
 Data Mining" by David Sanger and Charlie Savage.
 New York Times 18 Dec.
 2013.
 A panel of advisers urged President Obama to change the way the National Security Agency collects the telephone data of Americans, spies on foreign leaders, and prepares for cyberattacks abroad.